argosnothing/niri-scratchpad-rs/README.md

 Dynamically assign windows as scratchpads against a numerical register.

 ## Setup
 You will need a static workspace called `stash` declared somewhere in you niri config.
-This will be where a stashed scratchpad lives.
+This will be where all stashed scratchpads live.
 ```kdl
     workspace "stash" {
         open-on-output "DP-1" // Your output name, or just omit this property entirely